MattAgn/NewsletterApp/README.md

 This project contains two different versions of the same app :

-- a basic version : using nothing but internal state and basic components
+- a basic version: using nothing but internal state and basic components
-- a complex version : using formik, redux and sagas
+- a complex version: using formik, redux and sagas

-To switch versions, go to the [index]('./index.js') and use the App component corresponding to the version you want to use
+To switch versions, go to the [index](./index.js) and use the App component corresponding to the version you want to use

 # Install the app